-Funding: Pathways to Impact and other funding schemes
+Funding: Impact as part of research grants and other funding schemes

 So you’ve got an idea for a project.
 You’ve identified what the purpose of the project will be, who it is you wish to target/work with, and finally devised how you’re going to do it.
 But now you need resource to help make it happen.